How Booker calculates its food waste figure (UK)

 - The following steps are taken to select the best estimate for product contents weights:

 - Product net content weights are checked category by category and are marked as requiring adjustment where the content weight is missing or if it is high or low compared to the category average.

 - If an adjustment is required, packaged weights are selected where available and if appropriate per expert judgement.

-- For all items with no packaged weight data available, items are checked on a sub-category basis and an average is used based on expert judgement.
+- For all items with no packaged weight data available, items are checked on a sub-category basis and either the category or sub-category average is used based on expert judgement.